go-critic/go-critic/docs/overview.md

 <a name="namedConst-ref"></a>
 ## namedConst
-Detects literals that can be replaced with defined named const
+Detects literals that can be replaced with defined named const.

 **Before:**
 ```go